Unit VII. Presence

 acknowledge it here.
 We discovered it in Yoga and Buddhism as Prajna.

 Almaas defines it as felt knowledge, knowing through feelings.
-It is
+It

-come, in part, from detecting the quality of someone’s aura.
+may come, in part, from detecting the quality of someone’s aura.
 There

 are at least 26 known senses, to which we give overt attention to only five.